 What is accessibility like?
 We have a ramp at the front, but unfortunately the existing toilets are not currently wheelchair accessible.

 What time are you open until?
-Currently, due to licensing restrictions, we can only serve until 11pm, with clear out by 11:30pm (yes it's the 1980's!) but we are working on it and hope to extend the license shortly.
+Currently, due to licensing restrictions, we can only serve until 11pm, with clear out by 11:30pm.
+Occasionally we extend the licence until midnight or 1am, dependant on the event.
 If you are coming to an event MAKE SURE YOU ARRIVE EARLY we have to kick you out by 11:30!!

 Built in 1840, The Rose Hill Tavern first became a pub in 1870.
 Going through numerous owners, including at one stage Brighton and Sussex Unis, it ran continuously until 2014 when it finally shut it's doors.
 The building was bought by developers who subsequently submitted planning to turn it into 'Luxury Flats'.
 The local community, in true Brighton style, kicked up enough of a fuss that they managed to get an Asset of Community Value tag placed on the building.
 Over the course of two years, and using this new ACV status the community eventually blocked the planning application, and the frustrated developers put it back up for sale.
 And the rest is (very recent) history....